 Are there any specific conditions for goods and services to be eligible for zero-rated export supplies?

 Generally, all export supplies of goods or services are eligible for zero-rated status.
-However, specific conditions, documentation, and compliance with GST regulations must be met to qualify for this benefit.
+However, businesses must meet specific conditions, provide documentation, and comply with GST regulations to qualify for this benefit.

 Can businesses claim a refund on the input tax credit for goods or services exported under zero-rated supplies?